wxsd-sales/wx1-instant-connect-lab/07-connectflow-02.md

    ![alt text](images/welcome.png)

-   You will be able to reference the Customer Name in any node in the flow using the variable ``$(companyName)``.
+   We will be able to reference the Customer Name in any node in the flow using the variable ``$(companyName)``.
 WhatsApp (and the Webex Connect implementation of the WhatsApp) node supports emojis, and formatting text as bold (using *).

    **Save** your flow.
 It is a good practice to save it while you are building it.